mendigali/karbil-database/README.md

 ---
 # Query 13
-Show lessons that take place in classrooms with a capacity of more than 21 people
+Show lessons that take place in classrooms with a capacity of more than 21 people.

 **SQL command:**
 ```sql